ARDEN FOREST SCHOOL

 Learning.
 Nature.
 Connection

 A certified teacher with a BA and MA in history and education, Hope has over 25 years of experience in teaching all ages- preschool through adult- and in creating and administering educational programs.
 She has taught in public schools, at progressive/nature-oriented schools, and overseas as a Peace Corps Volunteer in Macedonia, where she also served as a teacher trainer in contemporary classroom management skills, methodologies and pedagogy.
 Her classroom experience involves literacy development, teaching English as a Foreign Language (EFL), and general studies (all subject areas).
 She served as a religious education director for six years, where she created and implemented educational programming for all ages.
 She also established and directed an academic homeschool program for families/children from nursery age through high school, while simultaneously teaching philosophy for the University of Phoenix from 2010-2017.
 Hope is the mother of three amazing children- Aia, Della and Will, as well as two really big cats- Melusine and Marguerite.
 She loves humanity, and she adores exploring the world with learners in a holistic fashion within a natural setting that ministers to their bodies, minds, and spirits.
-Hope is happily serving as our school director and middle school teacher!
+Hope is happily serving as our school director and middle school Learning Guide!

 Aven has a B.S. in Psychology, and years of experience teaching in preschool and in corporate training.
 He has been trained in forest school philosophy, compassionate communication, teaching in a multi-age classroom, learning styles and lesson planning, and is becoming a certified forest school practitioner.
 Aven has studied Ecopsychology in depth, and has witnessed the healing impact of nature on the human spirit after moving to the country and back on his family farm.
 He has wanted for some time to create a learning community for his own children, as well as others, one that is nurtured by our natural connection to the earth.
-Aven is excited and honored to work with the spirit of his land in this endeavor, and cannot wait to welcome Arden Forest's learners in person as our administrator and 3rd-5th grade teacher.
+Aven is excited and honored to work with the spirit of his land in this endeavor, and cannot wait to welcome Arden Forest's learners in person as our administrator and 3rd-5th grade Learning Guide.

 Our Staff Values